popados/pokemon-react/README.md

 - CSS

 The design is to be a simple and functional pokedex that lets you select and view pokemon.
+A mockup will be made showing a tentative design for the webpage.
+So far this mockup has 4 parts to it: Search, Description, Sprite, Entries(List of Pokemon).

-Input will be pokemon name(with auto-complete) seach.
+Input will be pokemon name(with auto-complete) seach, or entry selection.

-Output will be a sprite, and description.
+Output will be a description, and sprite.

+The basic mockup only took a few minutes to design.
+Based off many other pokedex creations.

+***

+### **Resources for Pokedex**

+***

+<div id="end-of-doc"></div>